alefore/weblog/ten-years-of-edge.md

 With `typedef` or `using`, the compiler won't detect errors, so there are very little gains
-(code *will* be slightly more readable, but you won't gain any static type-safety).
+(code *will* be slightly more readable, but you won't gain static type-safety).

 To define custom types, **I currently use `GHOST_TYPE` expressions** like these: